HTMLCOIN/HtmlcoinUTXOTweeter/README.md

 7. Replace the values in the htmlcoinGetLatestTxns.js for appKey, appSecret, accessToken and accessSecret

+8. Add new icons if additional icons should be used in tweets.
+Can be copied from `https://getemoji.com/`.

+9. Update blocked address list if needed.

-8. Run "node htmlcoinGetLatestTxns.js" from the root directory of the unzipped folder.
+10. Run "node htmlcoinGetLatestTxns.js" from the root directory of the unzipped folder.

 ## Console Outputs: